A1300 road

 The A1300 is the main 'cross town' route in South Shields, Tyne and Wear.
 The road runs from Simonside to Marsden via Harton Nook.
 It is 3.7 miles (6 km) long.

 Route

 John Reid Road

 The A1300 begins as the John Reid Road at the junction with the A194.
 The road proceeds as Dual carriageway through Simonside, Brockley Whins, Biddick Hall and West Harton before passing South Tyneside District Hospital and Temple Memorial Park.

-Prince Edward Rd
+Prince Edward Road

-The duel carriageway ends at the A1018 King George Rd Roundabout, and it goes along shops near Prince Edward Rd (A1300).
-It gets to a roundabout were the Sunderland Rd meets the A1300.
+The duel carriageway ends at the A1018 King George Road Roundabout, and becomes a single carriage way called Prince Edward Road, which features a long parade of shops in an area known as The Nook.

-Then it gets to an Odd Traffic Light T Junction, but no left turn into that road, it gets to a roundabout were Centenary Ave meets to (Horsley Hill Square) and the A1300 Goes still on all the way to another roundabout.
-Now it meets nearly the last junction for the A1300 so the roads meet the A1300 at a roundabout which is B1301 and Lizard Ln.
+The Prince Edward Road continues after The Nook for 1 mile into Marsden before a roundabout connecting Marsden Lane (B1301) and Lizard Lane.

 Redwell Lane

 The road then becomes Redwell Lane and meets the Coast Road (A183) on the coast at Marsden.